san650/angular2-music/README.md

 # Overview

-These repo contains the materials and experimentations I did while preparing an Angular 2 workshop.
+These repo contains the materials and the experiments I did while preparing an Angular 2 workshop.
 It's now defunc, instead take a look at https://github.com/san650/angular-workshop-meetup-2015-11

 ---